digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_CREDIT_DEFAULT_SWAP_INSTRUMENT_BEGIN
   :end-before: -- CREATE_CREDIT_DEFAULT_SWAP_INSTRUMENT_END

-Once the instrument is created, you can book a holding on it.
-Since the issuer pays the protection leg, it means that the owner of the holding receives the protection leg (and pays the fix leg).
+Once the instrument is created, you can create a holding on it.
+In our example, the owner of the holding receives the protection leg (and pays the fix leg).

 Asset
 =====